artorias961/artorias961/README.md

    - Anything related to Bluetooth Low Energy
    - Machine Learning
    - Messing with Raspberry Pi & PYNQ Z2
+- Defeated by ROS2 but starting to conquer ROS1
 - I love learning !!!

 ## What I use